Oxylo/btreport/README.md

 ## Windows users

 The program has been deveveped and tested on Linux.
-Windows users may have problems installig the weasyprint library, see: http://weasyprint.readthedocs.io/en/latest/install.html#windows
+Windows users may face some problems installing the weasyprint library, for instructions see: http://weasyprint.readthedocs.io/en/latest/install.html#windows

 ## Output